skypilot-org/skypilot/docs/source/reservations/existing-clusters.rst

       sky check kubernetes

-   You can now use SkyPilot to launch your development clusters and training jobs on your own infrastructure.
+   You can now use SkyPilot to launch your :ref:`development clusters <dev-cluster>` and `training jobs <ai-training>` on your own infrastructure.

    .. code-block:: console